pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Amstrad-CPC.md

 ```

 or -l464_math or -l664_math which will save about 600 bytes of memory.

-The generic floating point functions are still available via the "-lm" flag.

-#### Additional functions

 The additional functions introduced with the development of the native CPC library, are now available in all the implementations; these are: